martijnsanderse/transmitter/README.md

 - setup freertos for a cortex M4 board using a gcc-arm toolchain under linux/macosx from scratch.
 - build my own transmitter

+Hardware:
+TI TM4C123G board,
+Rotary encoder (adafruit)
+Oled monochrome display (adafruit)

 After I got the toolchain setup, and freertos running on the board I ran into something I completely underestimated:
 - writing a GUI.

 Status summary:
 Can I use this to fly my RC airplane?
 No.
 Will it ever be possible?
 Maybe..
-For now my intention is
+For now my intention is isolate the gui library and mature it a bit for use in other projects.

 The GUI is far from complete, but I got it to a point where I see no difficulties anymore.